“Education is the most powerful weapon which you can use to change the world.” Nelson Mandela

 “One of the best investments we can make in a child’s life is high-quality early education.” —US President Barack Obama in today’s State of the Union Address

 “Wasn’t it just yesterday that I held your hand on your first day of school in pre-nursery?”, I kissed my daughter’s cheek on her first day of school.
-Seven years ago, my daughter went back to school, to take her Masters of Arts in Creative Writing.
+Nine years ago, my daughter went back to school, to take her Masters of Arts in Creative Writing.
 I hugged her for “good luck” to mark another milestone in her life.
 How time flies indeed.

 If my parents were alive today, they’d crinkle their brows “What?
 A starving writer?”